Brow Lift with Dr. Kian Eftekhari

-Most of our brow lift patients are between the ages of 50 and 65 with sagging brows and noticeable aging on their forehead skin.
-This surgery aims to elevate the brows, erase the lines and creases on the forehead, and eliminate any hooding that is occurring above the eyes.
+Most of our Salt Lake City direct brow lift patients are between the ages of 40 and 65 with sagging brows and noticeable aging on their forehead skin.
+This surgery aims to elevate the brows, especially to accentuate the natural arch of the brow.
+This procedure can also erase the lines and creases on the forehead, and improve any hooding above the eyes.

 Genetics can play a role in how your brows age.
 Some people simply are prone to more sagging and drooping in this area.
 And this can make people think you’re either really tired, sad, or mad most of the time.
 If you get asked about those things, a brow lift could be a great procedure.

 The development of the endoscope has really changed these procedures.
 Dr. Eftekhari performs all four different type of brow lift procedures.
 He tailors his approach to each individual person's anatomy.
 The four types of forehead and direct brow lifts at our Salt Lake City clinic are: transblepharoplasty (within the eyelid crease incisions), direct (above the eyebrow), endoscopic (hidden behind the hairline), pretrichial (at the hairline).
 The endoscopic lift makes for a markedly easier recovery and minimal scarring.
 But for some patients, this method doesn’t allow enough tissue repositioning and trimming, and a hairline pre-trichial method may be necessary.
 He will discuss which option is right for you during your consultation.

 The simplest type of brow surgery is through an eyelid crease incision, and this can restore the proper position of the brow tissues for patients with mild hooding.
 Our Salt Lake City transblepharoplasty procedure can be done while also doing an eyelid lift upper blepharoplasty, or as a standalone procedure.
 There is no additional incision and it can be done in the office.